FerretDB/FerretDB/CONTRIBUTING.md

 With `task` installed, you may do the following:

-1. Install development tools with `task init`.
+* `task init` Install development tools.

-2. Start the development environment with `task env-up`.
+* `task env-up` Start the development environment.
 This will start PostgreSQL and MongoDB containers, filling them with identical sets of test data.

-3. Run all tests in another terminal window with `task test`.
+* `task test` Run all tests in another terminal window.

-4. Start FerretDB with `task run`.
-   This will start it in a development mode where all requests are handled by FerretDB, but also routed to MongoDB.
+* `task run` Start FerretDB in a development mode where all requests are handled by FerretDB, but also routed to MongoDB.
 The differences in response are then logged and the FerretDB response is sent back to the client.

-5. Run `mongosh` with `task mongosh`.
-   This allows you to run commands against FerretDB.
+* `task mongosh` Run `mongosh` to run commands against FerretDB.

+* `task fmt lint` Format source code and run golang linter checks.

+* `task docs-fmt` Format markdown documents with the markdown linter.

 You can see all available `task` tasks with `task -l`.